Temple, NYC’s Hunter College awarded $13.5 million to tackle racial and ethnic cancer disparities

-Temple University's Lewis Katz School of Medicine and New York City's Hunter College have been awarded $13.5 million to jointly explore ways to reduce cancer health disparities that affect African Americans, Hispanic Americans, and Asian-Pacific Americans.
+Temple University's Katz School of Medicine and New York City's Hunter College are being awarded $13.5 million to jointly explore ways to reduce cancer health disparities that affect African Americans, Hispanic Americans, and Asian-Pacific Americans.

-The five-year grant from the National Cancer Institute will fund the creation of the Temple University Fox Chase Cancer Center and the Hunter College Regional Comprehensive Cancer Health Disparities Partnership, the member institutions announced Tuesday.
-The joint effort will involve more than 70 investigators across the two institutions and strengthen outreach to communities in New York City, New Jersey and Pennsylvania.
+The five-year grant from the National Cancer Institute will fund the creation of the Temple University Fox Chase Cancer Center and the Hunter College Regional Comprehensive Cancer Health Disparities Partnership, the institutions were to announce Tuesday.
+The joint effort will involve more than 70 investigators across the two institutions and strengthen outreach to communities in New York City, New Jersey, and Pennsylvania.

 "It is a prestigious honor for Temple and Hunter to receive this competitive and unique grant to establish a cross-regional infrastructure to tackle the disproportionate cancer burden affecting underserved and diverse communities," said Grace Z. Ma, principal investigator for the Fox Chase center and Temple associate dean for health disparities.